KijoSal-dev/wk5-codechalleneg/README.md

 # wk5-codechalleneg

-Write an SQL query to create a table called instructors with the following columns: name (String, maximum length of 100 characters) age (Integer) gender (String, maximum length of 10 characters)
+1.Write an SQL query to create a table called instructors with the following columns: name (String, maximum length of 100 characters) age (Integer) gender (String, maximum length of 10 characters)

-Write an SQL query to create an index named IdxAge from instructors table.
+2.Write an SQL query to create an index named IdxAge from instructors table.

-Write an SQL query to create an index named IdxAge from Student table.
+3.Write an SQL query to create an index named IdxAge from Student table.